mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

     -- clause or be used in an aggregate function
 ```

-We _can_ get this to work by calling a window function twice, but it looks a little ugly:
+We _can_ get this to work by calling a window function twice, but it looks a little ugly.

 {% include header-sql.html %}
 ```sql